-Skeptics may have an extra reason to reconsider the upshots of vaccines: Two recent studies showed that flu and pneumonia vaccines reduced people’s risk of Alzheimer’s by as much as 30 percent.
+Studies showed that common vaccines for illnesses like flu, pneumonia and shingles reduced people’s risk of Alzheimer’s by as much as 30 percent.

-Two recent studies showed that flu and pneumonia vaccines significantly reduced people’s risk of Alzheimer’s.
-The findings presented at a conference last year highlight that vaccines are not only critical to public health efforts of stemming and preventing deadly outbreaks of infectious diseases, but some may also play a role in protecting people’s cognition and brain health.
+The findings build on previous research.
+Two 2020 studies showed that flu and pneumonia vaccines significantly reduced people’s risk of Alzheimer’s.
+The findings presented in 2020 highlight that vaccines are not only critical to public health efforts of stemming and preventing deadly outbreaks of infectious diseases, but some may also play a role in protecting people’s cognition and brain health.

 Timing of a vaccination seemed to matter as well.
 The protective effects of the vaccinations were the strongest for people who received their first vaccine at the age of 60, compared to those who waited until age 70.